Decades of Lean and continuous improvement initiatives have profoundly changed the way many companies operate.

 Those who know me know that I am a bit of a geek.
 I have been interested in neural networks since the 90s, I have tried to learn the basics of data science, and I enjoy popularizing these approaches through tools like Power BI to make data sets talk.
 Any process of continuous improvement starts with observation and measurement, and we are better and better equipped for that.

-I am convinced that Artificial Intelligence can help improve a supply chain management model.
-Our work at Demand Driven Technologies confirms this, but we do not think it will be the alpha and omega of the supply chain!
-While artificial intelligence will prove supply chain performance, there will remain a critical role for human intelligence and involvement.
+I am convinced of the benefits of AI in supply chain.
+Our work at Demand Driven Technologies confirms that Artificial Intelligence can help improve a supply chain management model, but we do not think it will be the alpha and omega of the function!
+While AI will improve supply chain performance, there will remain a critical role for human intelligence and involvement.

 Let us not forget that the data we manipulate is not only scientific.
 For example, a supplier’s delivery performance may depend on intangible elements: the quality of the visibility we give it, the attention we pay to it, the quality of the relationship between interlocutors from both parties.
 If you apply a machine learning algorithm to your supplier’s delivery history to assess variability, or to the customer demand, will it tell the whole story, and will it give you the real levers for improvement?